South Centre

 Activities

-- contribute to global processes on AMR through direct participation and oral or written inputs from the South Centre, to promote common interests among the countries of the South
+- Contribute to global processes on AMR through direct participation and oral or written inputs

-- organisation of meetings and briefing sessions with developing country health missions in Geneva, Rome and New York
+- Hold meetings with developing country health missions in Geneva, Rome and New York

 Other grants